-Soldiers’ Memorial Fountain
+Soldiers' Memorial Fountain (Dukes County, Massachusetts)

 Oak Bluffs' Soldiers' Memorial Fountain, though erected by Confederate veteran Charles Strahan, depicts a Union soldier and was dedicated to the Henry Clay Wade Post of the GAR in 1891.
 Strahan's hope that he might receive some similar dedication was realised in 1925 when an additional tablet was placed on the fountain in honour of the Civil War's Confederate soldiers.
 This tablet, thought to have been the first memorial to Confederate soldiers by those of the Union, was removed in May of 2019.

 Below Statue: Erected / in honor of the / Grand Army of the Republic / by / Charlies Strahan / CO.B, / 21st Virginia / Regiment